navin-moorthy/100-Days-of-Code-Round-1/log.md

 ## Day 53: February-27-2019

-#### Today's Focus: The Web Developer Bootcamp - Comments and Authentications
+#### Today's Focus: The Web Developer Bootcamp - Update and Destroy
 #### Completed:
 - Cleaned up the code a lot using Router
 - Added the Edit and Delete button to Comment and Campground Section.